-3.2.13 CLASSIFICATION OF PROGRAMMING LANGUAGES
+3.2.13 Classification of programming languages and translators

-Content Additional information Know that there are different levels of programming language: • low-level language Students should understand that most computer programs are written in high-level language and explain why this is the case. • high-level language.
-Explain the main differences between low-level and high-level languages.
+Content Additional information Know that there are different levels of programming language: Students should understand that most computer programs are written in high-level language and explain why this is the case. low-level language high-level language.
+Students will need to know that: Explain the main differences between low-level and high-level languages.
+Assemblers and compilers translate their input into machine code directly Each line of assembly language is assembled into a single machine code instruction Interpreters do not generate machine code directly (they call appropriate machine code subroutines within their own code to carry out statements).
 Know that machine code and assembly language are considered to be low-level languages and explain the differences between them.
 Understand that processors execute machine code and that each type of processor has its own specific machine code instruction set.
 Understand that assembly language is often used to develop software for embedded systems and for controlling specific hardware components.
 Understand that assembly language has a 1:1 correspondence with machine code.
 Understand that ultimately all programming code written in high-level or assembly languages must be translated into machine code.
 Understand that machine code is expressed in binary and is specific to a processor or family of processors.
 Understand the advantages and disadvantages of low-level language programming compared with high-level language programming.
-Understand that there are three common types of program translator: • interpreter • compiler • assembler.
+Understand that there are three common types of program translator: interpreter • compiler assembler.
 Explain the main differences between these three types of translator.
 Understand when it would be appropriate to use each type of translator.

-3.3 DATA REPRESENTATION
+3.3 Data representation

-3.3.1 NUMBER BASES
+3.3.1 Number bases

 Content Additional information

 Understand the following number bases:

-• decimal (base 10)
+decimal (base 10)

 • binary (base 2)

-• hexadecimal (base 16).
+hexadecimal (base 16).

 Understand that computers use binary to represent all data and instructions.
 Students should be familiar with the idea that a bit pattern could represent different types of data including text, image, sound and integer.

 Explain why computers use binary to represent data and instructions

 Explain why hexadecimal is often used in computer science.

-3.3.2 CONVERTING BETWEEN NUMBER BASES
+3.3.2 Converting between number bases

 Content Additional information

 Understand how binary can be used to represent whole numbers.
 Students must be able to represent decimal values between 0 and 255 in binary.

 Understand how hexadecimal can be used to represent whole numbers.
 Students must be able to represent decimal values between 0 and 255 in hexadecimal.

-Be able to convert in both directions between: The following equivalent maximum values will be
+Be able to convert in both directions between: The following equivalent maximum values will be used:

-binary and decimal used:

-binary and hexadecimal • decimal: 255
+binary and decimal decimal: 255

-decimal and hexadecimal. • binary: 1111 1111
+binary and hexadecimal binary: 1111 1111

-hexadecimal: FF
+decimal and hexadecimal. hexadecimal: FF

-3.3.3 UNITS OF INFORMATION
+3.3.3 Units of information

-Content Additional information Know that: A bit is either a 0 or a 1. • a bit is the fundamental unit of information • b represents bit • a byte is a group of 8 bits.
+Content Additional information Know that: A bit is either a 0 or a 1. a bit is the fundamental unit of information b represents bit a byte is a group of 8 bits.
 B represents byte Know that quantities of bytes can be described using prefixes.
-Students may benefit from knowing that historically the terms kilobyte, megabyte, etc have often been Know the names, symbols and corresponding values for the decimal prefixes: used to represent powers of 2.
-In assessments we will use powers of 10 and the • kilo, 1 kB is 1,000 bytes references to powers of 2 will not be used. • mega, 1 MB is 1,000 kilobytes • giga, 1 GB is 1,000 megabytes • tera, 1 TB is 1,000 gigabytes.
+Students may benefit from knowing that historically the terms kilobyte, megabyte, etc have often been used to Know the names, symbols and corresponding values for the decimal prefixes: represent powers of 2.
+In assessments we will use powers of 10 and the • kilo, 1 kB is 1,000 bytes references to powers of 2 will not be used. mega, 1 MB is 1,000 kilobytes • giga, 1 GB is 1,000 megabytes • tera, 1 TB is 1,000 gigabytes.

-3.3.4 BINARY ARITHMETIC
+3.3.4 Binary arithmetic